05 Jan 2016

 Researchers believe that once the gut microbiota has been disrupted by alcohol use, the risk of more serious illness is increased.
 Many studies have found a direct correlation between alcohol-induced dysbiosis and alcoholic liver disease (ALD) and cirrhosis.
 Researchers believe that the disruption of the gut microbiota may actually increase the speed with which ALD and cirrhosis can develop.

 Whilst alcohol can cause problems to our gut health, some alcoholic beverages have been found to have health benefits.
 For example, a study found that a glass of red wine every day was found to increase the abundance of beneficial bacteria in the gut, such as Bifidobacteria.
 It's thought that the polyphenols contained in red wine are beneficial to gut bacteria, but alcohol alone is not.
-Food for thought when the first drink of February arrives?

 Research also suggests that alcohol-induced dysbiosis can be reversed, or prevented, with the use of probiotics and prebiotics.
 Studies in both humans and rodents have shown that probiotic and prebiotic supplementation, prevented alcohol-induced dysbiosis.
 Results revealed that the probiotic and prebiotic groups exhibited reduced intestinal hyperpermeability, liver injury and oxidative stress, compared to those consuming just alcohol, supporting the notion that probiotics may be a therapeutic approach to decrease the development of ALD in those suffering a diagnosed alcohol use disorder.
 Further research must be undertaken to understand exactly how probiotics may help those with ALD and other alcohol-associated diseases.